astillsjr/focus-flow-frontend/NUDGE_SYSTEM.md

 ### Modified Files:
 1. **`src/stores/taskStore.ts`**
-   - Added import for `scheduleNudge` from nudges API
+   - Added import for `scheduleNudge` and `cancelNudge` from nudges API
    - Modified `addTask()` to automatically schedule a nudge after task creation
+   - Modified `deleteTask()` to delete associated nudges when a task is deleted

 2. **`src/App.vue`**
    - Added `NudgeNotification` component